Sub-Riemannian interpolation inequalities: Geometric and functional inequalities

 \section{Geometric and functional inequalities}

-In this section we discuss some consequences of interpolation inequalities.
-The first result is a sub-Riemannian Borell-Brascamp-Lieb inequality, that is Theorem~\ref{t:srbbl}.
-Its proof follow, without any modification, as in \cite{CEMS-interpolations}.
-Notice that in the proof of this theorem, cf.\ \cite[Sec.\ 6]{CEMS-interpolations}, one only uses assumption \eqref{eq:asscems} for triple of points $(x,y,z)$ satisfying $y=T_{1}(x)$ and $z=T_{t}(x)$, for some transport map $T$.
+The first consequence of the interpolation inequalities proved so far is a sub-Riemannian Borell-Brascamp-Lieb inequality, that is Theorem~\ref{t:srbbl}.
+Its proof follows, without any modification, as in \cite[Sec.\ 6]{CEMS-interpolations}, and makes use of the assumption \eqref{eq:asscems} for triple of points $(x,y,z)$ satisfying $y=T_{1}(x)$ and $z=T_{t}(x)$, for some transport map $T$.
 This justifies removing $\cut(M)$ from $A\times B$.

 \begin{theorem}[Sub-Riemannian Borell-Brascamp-Lieb inequality] Let $(\distr,g)$ be an ideal sub-Riemannian structure on a $n$-dimensional manifold $M$, equipped with a smooth measure $\mis$.
 Fix $t\in [0,1]$.
 Let $f,g,h:M\to \R$ be non-negative and $A,B\subset M$ Borel subsets such that $\int_{A}f \,d\mis=\int_{B}g \,d\mis=1$.
 Assume that for every $(x,y)\in (A\times B)\setminus \cut(M)$ and $z\in Z_{t}(x,y)$,